MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Appendix

 \subsection{Human Evaluation Metrics}

-\paragraph{Usefulness} Usefulness measures how much the multi-modal elements contribute to the user's comprehension of the text content. \begin{itemize} \item 1 - Not at all useful: Multi-modal elements provide no additional understanding or actively confuse the user. \item 2 - Slightly useful: Multi-modal elements offer minimal enhancement to understanding. \item 3 - Moderately useful: Multi-modal elements provide some additional clarity or information. \item 4 - Very useful: Multi-modal elements significantly enhance understanding of the text. \item 5 - Extremely useful: Multi-modal elements are crucial for full comprehension of the text. \end{itemize}
+\paragraph{Usefulness} Usefulness measures how much the multimodal elements contribute to the user's comprehension of the text content. \begin{itemize}[noitemsep,wide,topsep=1pt] \item 1 - Not at all useful: Multimodal elements provide no additional understanding or actively confuse the user. \item 2 - Slightly useful: Multimodal elements offer minimal enhancement to understanding. \item 3 - Moderately useful: Multimodal elements provide some additional clarity or information. \item 4 - Very useful: Multimodal elements significantly enhance understanding of the text. \item 5 - Extremely useful: Multimodal elements are crucial for full comprehension of the text. \end{itemize}